csesoc/csesoc-newsletter-generator/README.md

 ## Quickstart

 1. Export CSESoc Opportunities Sheet as a HTML file and place `Form responses 1.html` into your root directory.
-2. Open up each upcoming Facebook event from [https://www.facebook.com/csesoc/events](https://www.facebook.com/csesoc/events) and replace `www` with `mbasic`.
-For example, `https://www.facebook.com/events/4865179903585585` becomes `https://mbasic.facebook.com/events/4865179903585585`.
-Save this page locally to `/scrapers/cached_pages/`.
+2. Open up [https://www.facebook.com/csesoc/events](https://www.facebook.com/csesoc/events) and save this page locally to `/scrapers/cached_pages/`.
 3. Run `python3 main.py` in root directory and it will generate `soc-announce.html`.
 This file contains scraped data, so we need to double check its in a presentable format.
 4. The generated cover photos will link to your local path.
 Go to the Facebook event page online and open up the cover photo in a new tab and directly link the `src` to this link.
 5. Shorten the event descriptions to something presentable.
 Try not to go over double the height of the cover photo.